g-lalevee/Apigee-Simple-Azure-Pipeline/README.md

 ![Running Steps](./images/running-steps.png)

-- And the end of the build, you see execution status and link to artifacts generated ("2 published")
+- When the build is over, click on the top-left arrow.
+Then, you see execution status and link to artifacts generated ("2 published")

 ![Job Summary](./images/ended-job.png)